 Believe It or Not! the tasty fortune cookies that come with your Chinese take-out weren’t invented in China.
 The concept for the tiny after-dinner desserts actually originated in Japan and spread to America at the turn of the century!

-Some bakeries outside of Kyoto, Japan, make what look like bigger, darker-colored fortune cookies that have messages inside their creases.
+Some bakeries outside Kyoto, Japan, make what look like bigger, darker-colored fortune cookies that have messages inside their creases.
 These senbei, or “crackers” were invented in the late 19th century—if not earlier—and are still being made in Japan today.

 In the early 1900s, Japanese immigrants in San Francisco and Los Angeles, California, made senbei at their bakeries.
 A few local Chinese restaurants lacked desserts on their menu, so they started procuring the Japanese crackers to sell to their own customers.
-It’s believed the cookies were first produced in America sometime between 1907 and 1914.
+It is believed the cookies were first produced in America sometime between 1907 and 1914.

-Their popularity really took off following World War II when veterans returned to the west coast after the conflict and asked for the treat when they visited their favorite Chinese eateries.
+Their popularity took off following World War II when veterans returned to the west coast after the conflict and asked for the treat when they visited their favorite Chinese eateries.